crcdng/p5_sensory_con_fusion/README.md

 This was presented during ["Multisensory Aesthetics"](https://bureaudoove.com/2017/04/24/mike-blow-multisensory-aesthetics-workshop-16th-may-2017/), a symposium organized by Dr. Mike Blow at the University of Plymouth in May 2017.
 A [presentation](Sensory_Con_Fusion_2017.pdf) is attached.

-I am also working on a VR version.
+I am still working on a VR version.

-To run, download the ZIP file, unpack and rename the folder to `p5_sensory_con_fusion`.
 Copy this folder into your Processing sketch folder.
 You might have to install the P5 Video and P5 Audio libraries from the Processing GUI (`Sketch -> Import Library -> Add Library`).

 Read the comments in the sketch files for details and current issues.